MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-how-create-contact-companies.md

 There are two ways to create a contact: from scratch or from an existing customer, vendor, or bank account.

-Before creating a contact, you may want to check the settings in the **Marketing Setup** window.
+Before creating a contact, you may want to check the settings on the **Marketing Setup** page.
 For more information, see [Setting Up Relationship Management](marketing-setup-marketing.md).

 ## <a name="create-a-company-contact-from-scratch"></a>Create a company contact from scratch
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.
 2. Choose the **New** action.
 3. In the **No. field**, enter a number for the contact.

-    Alternatively, if you have set up a number series for contacts in the **Marketing Setup** window, you can press the Enter key to select the next available contact number.
+    Alternatively, if you have set up a number series for contacts on the **Marketing Setup** page, you can press the Enter key to select the next available contact number.
 4. Set **Type** to **Company**.
 5. Fill in the other fields as required.